 - S Benefit cap from April 2013 a total cap on household benefits will limit the maximum amount payable to median household earnings in the UK.
-For couples and lone-parent households this will equate to £500 per week (26,000 per annum): and for single-person households £350 per week (£18,200 per annum) - S Universal Credit from 2013, many benefits and tax credits will be merged into a single Universal Credit, payable directly to individual householders - S The social sector size criteria ("Bedroom tax") the third significant change that will be effective from April 2013 will see deductions of between 14-25% to the housing benefit of working age households in the social housing sector who are under-occupying their homes.
-This will put them on an equal footing with households in the private rented sector - S Non-dependent deductions large increases in the three-years from April 2012 in the deductions made from the housing benefit of those who have non-dependant adults (e.g. parents, grown-up children) living with them.
+For couples and lone-parent households this will equate to £500 per week (26,000 per annum): and for single-person households £350 per week (£18,200 per annum).
+Initially the cap will be introduced in a selection of London boroughs and then rolled out nationally during summer 2013 - S Universal Credit from 2013, many benefits and tax credits will be merged into a single Universal Credit, payable directly to individual householders - The social sector size criteria ("Bedroom tax") the third significant change that will be effective from April 2013 will see reductions in the housing benefit of working age households in the social housing sector who are under-occupying their homes.
+This will be achieved by reducing the amount of their rent that is eligible for housing benefit by 14-25%.
+This will put them on an equal footing with households in the private rented sector - S Non-dependent deductions large increases in the three-years from April 2012 in the deductions made from the housing benefit of those who have non-dependent adults (e.g. parents, grown-up children) living with them.